NetSec Platform: Zero Trust

 Putting this together, a Zero Trust policy in practice becomes something like:

-• Allow the right users
+• Allow the right users,

-• on the right devices
+• on the right devices,

-• to access the right applications
+• to access the right applications,

-• using the right methods
+• using the right methods,

-• with continuous inspection and visibility
+• with continuous inspection and visibility,

-• and enforce least privilege by default
+• and enforce least privilege by default.

-"Allow engineering users on compliant devices to access approved developer applications, with logging, MFA, and threat prevention enabled."
+This is a meaningful shift from "Allow traffic from subnet A to subnet B on ports 443 and 22" to "Allow engineering users on compliant devices to access approved developer applications, with logging, MFA, and threat prevention enabled."

 Operational Outcomes